Code-Institute-Submissions/hidden-gems/README.md

 The documentation for testing this website is located in another file.
 This can be viewed [here](./docs/testing/testing.md).

-Please CTRL-Click the link to open it in a new tab.
+Note: To open links in a new tab, please use CTRL+click (on Windows and Linux) or CMD+click (on macOS).

 ## Deployment